Shou Sugi Ban 101 – Nakamoto Forestry

 Wood and Shou Sugi Ban Sustainability

 Aside from maybe a locally-sourced stone facade, wood is the most sustainable material compared to every other cladding product commonly available in construction.
 This really is the BIG ONE on the entire sustainability conversation.
-Consider greenhouse gases produced from any other cladding material…it doesn’t even compare.
+Consider greenhouse gases produced from any other cladding material (such as PVC, steel, or brick) it doesn’t even compare.
 Natural solid sawn wood is better for your health and for the environment, full stop.

-In terms of shou sugi ban sustainability in general, there are a few important points most people don’t realize.
-First of all the lumber market is international due to efficient freight and we can deliver wood from Japan to most projects with similar carbon footprint as regional lumber.
-Second, shou sugi ban is less carbon-intensive to manufacture compared to regular siding since it does not need to be highly surfaced, plus two minutes of recirculating-type kiln burning uses much less energy than the week-long kiln drying process regular siding goes through (siding has to be case hardened with a kiln either way for dimensional stability).
-Finally, it is important to understand that the burning process is designed to be in lieu of an oil or paint finish, so that part of the manufacturing or build process can be nixed.
+In terms of yakisugi sustainability in general, there are a few important points most people don’t realize.
+First of all the lumber market is international due to efficient marine freight; we can deliver wood from Japan to most projects with similar carbon footprint as regional lumber.
+Second, yakisugi is less carbon-intensive to manufacture compared to regular siding since it does not need to be highly surfaced.
+Even further, yakisugi’s two minutes of recirculating-type kiln burning uses much less energy than the week-long kiln drying process that regular wood siding products go through to be case hardened for dimensional stability.
+Finally, it is important to understand that the burning process is designed to be in lieu of an oil or paint finish, so that part of the manufacturing or build process can be skipped.

-Over the years we have adapted our timberland management, manufacturing practices, and distribution setup to align with our core mission of permanent sustainability and more recently our staff’s fear of climate change.
+Over the years we have adapted our timberland management, manufacturing practices, and distribution setup to align with our core mission of permanent sustainability and more recently our staff’s real concerns about climate change.

-There is a lot involved in terms of planning, execution, and certifications.
+Sustainability involves a great deal of careful planning and execution, as well as certifications.
 It starts with timberland management planning based on the most recent and comprehensive science, from seedling cultivar selection to watershed protection to a longer harvest cycle of 100 years.

 Nakamoto Forestry’s Manufacturing Process vs. Others